bekce/oauthly/README.md

 ## TODO (PRs are welcome!)
 - Third Party Provider login: ability to Login with Facebook, etc, on the login page.
   This feature should ask the user's email if he/she had not authorized on that provider
-- Scope CRUD screen
+- Change password routine
-- Reset password routine via email
+- Reset password routine via email (SMTP, Mailgun and SES)
 - Email validation routine by sending a code
 - OpenID default scopes with their meaning
 - User management view
-- Enable reCAPTCHA on login page
+- Enable reCAPTCHA on login page after X number of failed requests
 - Access logging
 - Security checkup to see whether it has any vulnerabilities or not
 - Possible production example with let's encrypt certificates, docker container and nginx
 - Customized error pages
+- Scope CRUD screen